Warren Farrell: Reception and influence

 Farrell's gentle, thoughtful, softly-spoken demeanor and non-confrontational personal style are often contrasted with those of his men's rights admirers.
 Farrell himself denies being a men's rights activist, and has recommended avoiding the term "men's rights", arguing that it is easily misunderstood as denying the advantages held by men, when the focus should be on the disadvantages men experience.
 He concedes that the men's rights movement includes a minority of angry and misogynistic members but states that it is vital to acknowledge that men are hurting and are crying out in pain.
 He suggests that frequent shooting rampages in the US are the result of society not paying attention to the boy crisis and the issue of fatherlessness.
 He states that through history rights movements have had and have needed more extreme factions.

 In 2009, the Obama White House asked Farrell to be an advisor to the White House Council on Women and Girls.
 This led to Farrell starting a commission to create a similar one for boys and men.
 The multi-partisan group included more than 30 persons knowledgeable and concerned about boys' and men's issues.
 They submitted a proposal for President Obama to create a White House Council on Boys and Men in 2011, but it was not accepted.
 In April 2015, the coalition pursued the project by going to Iowa to discuss the proposal with 2016 U.S. presidential candidates.
 Farrell tried convince the Clinton campaign to acknowledge issues faced by boys and men, including the importance of fathers, but the idea was not adopted.
 According to Farrell, he spoke about the issue to White House staffers during the 2016 Trump presidency and the 2020 Biden presidency, but neither administration adopted the proposal.
 During the 2024 presidential campaign, Farrell suggested that the Democrats orientation towards feminism, and lack of focus on issues facing men and boys explained why men were supporting Donald Trump.

 Farrell has served on the board of advisers/directors of the National Coalition for Men, and the Children's Rights Council.
 He is on the steering committee for the Coalition to Create a White House Council on Boys & Men.

 The documentary "Warren Farrell Interrupted: The Boy Crisis", covering his life, career and ideas, won the humanitarian documentary award at the Idyllwild International Festival of Cinema in 2025.

 Personal life

-After his divorce in 1977, Farrell had, by his own account had "twenty years of adventuresome singlehood".
+After his divorce in 1977, Farrell had, by his own account "twenty years of adventuresome singlehood".
 During this time, he had several serious live-in relationships, including one in which he lived with a stepdaughter.
 In August 2002, Farrell married Liz Dowling, and he has two stepdaughters.
 The couple resides in Mill Valley, California.

 During the 2003 California gubernatorial recall election, Farrell ran as a Democratic candidate, on a platform of fathers' rights, and received 626 votes.'
 Farrell backed Hillary Clinton in the 2016 US presidential election.